umarfarooqkhan06/Embedded_Codex/README.md

 - **ARM/** – Projects for ARM Cortex boards.
 The `Nucleo_64` folder contains a sample STM32F401RE project (`F401RE_MAX30102_HR_SPO2_1`).
 - **AVR/** – Placeholder for projects targeting AVR microcontrollers.
 - **ESP/** – Directories for ESP32 and ESP8266 code.
-The ESP8266 folder now includes a Firebase logging example.
+The ESP8266 folder now includes a Firebase logging example that also uses an OLED display.

 ## Building projects